NANIhi3344/Ecommerce-ByteRise/README.md

 - User Authentication: The endpoint accepts user credentials, retrieves user data, and verifies the password using bcrypt.
 - Password Validation: Hashed passwords are compared for secure authentication.

+## Milestone 8: Product Display Components

+Two React components were created:
+- Home.jsx: Displays the product list.
+- ProductCard.jsx: Acts as a template for individual product information.

+Products are dynamically mapped and displayed based on database content.